Sheepslayer666/dnd_char/README.md

 # dnd_char
-This is a DND5e NPC generator
+##This is a DND5e NPC generator
 Limitaitons:
-  -Only supports the free rulebook species
+- Only supports the free rulebook species
-ToDo:
+##ToDo:
-  -Add more costumization opportunity
+- Add more costumization opportunity
-  -Add more speces
+- Add more speces
-  -Background story generation
+- Background story generation